analyticalmindsltd/smote_variants/README.rst

 .. [cluster_SMOTE] Cieslak, D. A. and Chawla, N. V. and Striegel, A., "Combating imbalance in network intrusion datasets" , 2006 IEEE International Conference on Granular Computing, 2006, pp. 732-737

 ..
 [SYMPROD] Kunakorntum, I. and Hinthong, W. and Phunchongharn, P., "A Synthetic Minority Based on Probabilistic Distribution (SyMProD) Oversampling for Imbalanced Datasets" , IEEE Access, 2020, pp. 114692 - 114704

+..
+[SMOTEWB] Sağlam, F. and Cengiz, M. A., "A novel SMOTE-based resampling technique trough noise detection and the boosting procedure", Expert Systems with Applications, 2022, pp. 117023